 - Now Moses was a very humble man, more so than anyone on earth.
-(Numbers 12:3) - "Ever let a man be humble in Torah and good works, humble with his parents, teacher, and wife, with his children, with his household, with his kinsfolk near and far, even with the heathen in the street, so that he become beloved on high and desired on earth.
-(Tanna de Be Eliyahu) Prudence/Sechel: Able to show good judgement and caution and avoid undue risks - A man who strays from the path of prudence will rest in the company of ghosts (Proverbs 21: 16) - Acting in accordance with natural law should merely be an act of prudence for any intelligent human being, why should it merit any reward at all (Akedat Yitchak 3:6)?
-Contentment/Sameach B'chelko: Having self-control and disciplining and controlling appetites, emotions, and desire. - Those who love money never have their fill of money, nor do those who love wealth have their fill of income (Ecclesiastes 5:9). - Envy is rotten to the bones (Proverbs 14:30).
+(Num.
+12:3) - Ever let a man be humble in Torah and good works, humble with his parents, teacher, and wife, with his children, with his household, with his kinsfolk near and far, even with the heathen in the street, so that he become beloved on high and desired on earth.
+(Tanna D'Vei Eliyahu)

+Prudence/Seichel: Able to show good judgment and caution and avoid undue risks.

+- A man who strays from the path of prudence will rest in the company of ghosts (Prov.
+21:16) - Acting in accordance with natural law should merely be an act of prudence for any intelligent human being, why should it merit any reward at all?
+(Akeidat Yitzchak 3:6)

+Contentment/Samei-ach B'chelko: Having self-control and disciplining and controlling appetites, emotions, and desire.

+- Those who love money never have their fill of money, nor do those who love wealth have their fill of income (Eccl.
+5:9). - Envy is rotten to the bones (Prov.
+14:30).

+F. Transcendence/Emunah

-F. Transcendence/Emunah Abraham Joshua Heschel best articulates the idea of transcendence.
-"Our goal should be to live life in radical amazement.get up in the morning and look at the world in a way that takes nothing for granted.
+Abraham Joshua Heschel best articulates the idea of transcendence: "Our goal should be to live life in radical amazement . . . get up in the morning and look at the world in a way that takes nothing for granted.
 Everything is phenomenal; everything is incredible; never treat life casually.
 To be spiritual is to be amazed."

-Transcendence is defined as the metaphysical strengths that develop existential meaning: appreciation of beauty, gratitude, hope, humor, spirituality.
-These are qualities forge connections with the universe, provide meaning, and account for a healthy spiritual operating system.
+Transcendence is defined as the metaphysical strengths that develop existential meaning: appreciation of beauty, gratitude, hope, humor, and spirituality.
+These qualities forge connections with the universe, provide meaning, and account for a healthy spiritual operating system.
 Prayer experiences, mindfulness meditation, study, and the observance of the Jewish calendar and life-cycle are natural pathways to develop the trait of transcendence.

-Appreciation of Beauty/Yirah: Able to recognize beauty in nature, art, science, humanity, and excellence, in the profound and the mundane. • Rabbi Hanina said further: "Everything is in the hand of heaven except the awe of heaven, as it is written, 'and now, O Israel, what does the Eternal your God demand of you?
-Only this: to be in awe.
-(Talmud Brachot 33b) Gratitude/ Hakarat Hatov: Having the ability to thankful and to be aware of the good and taking time to express appreciation. - Gratitude rejoices with her sister joy and is always ready to light a candle and have a party.
+Appreciation of Beauty/Yirah: Able to recognize beauty in nature, art, science, humanity, and excellence, in the profound and the mundane.

+• Rabbi Hanina said further: "Everything is in the hand of heaven except the awe of heaven, as it is written, 'And now, O Israel, what does the Eternal your God demand of you?
+Only this: to be in awe.'"
+(B'rachot 33b)

+Gratitude/Hakarat Hatov: Having the ability to be thankful and to be aware of the good and taking time to express appreciation.

+- Gratitude rejoices with her sister joy and is always ready to light a candle and have a party.
 Gratitude doesn't much like the old cronies of boredom, despair, and taking life for granted.
-(Rabbi Nachman of Breslov). - "I offer thanks before you, living and Eternal One, for You have mercifully restored my soul within me; Your faithfulness is great" (Modeh Ani daily prayer) - "Blessed are You, Eternal One of the universe, Who has kept us alive, sustained us, and enabled us to reach this season.
-(Shehechiyanu prayer) Hope/Tikvah: Believing that good will come for self and others.
-Having an optimistic mindset.
+(Rabbi Nachman of Breslov) - I offer thanks before you, living and Eternal One, for You have mercifully restored my soul within me; Your faithfulness is great.
+(Modeh Ani daily prayer) - Blessed are You, Eternal One of the universe, Who has kept us alive, sustained us, and enabled us to reach this season.
+(Shehecheyanu prayer)

+Hope/Tikvah: Believing that good will come for self and others.
+Having an optimistic mind-set.